thomasrebele/jmh-micro-benchmarks/lucene/src/main/java/com/github/zabetak/benchmark/SqlOperatorBenchmark.md

 The search is performed via `IndexSearcher#search(Query, Collector)` method and passing in a collector that goes over all documents (`ScoreMode.COMPLETE_NO_SCORES`).
 In these experiments, we use a collector that does nothing with the matches.
 In practice, this collector is useless but it can provide a lower bound for the performance of the query.
-It is also straightforward way to compare the performance of the queries and respective indexes assuming that sooner or later all matches need to be retrieved.
+It is also a straightforward way to compare the performance of the queries and respective indexes assuming that sooner or later all matches need to be retrieved.